Advances in Clinical and Experimental Medicine

 Abbreviations for journal names should be cited according to Index Medicus.
 If a journal is not listed in Index Medicus, its full name should be given.
 The abbreviation et al. should be applied when there are more than 6 authors, but only the first 3 authors should be listed in such situations (e.g., Hu X, Chang J, Mao M, et al.).

 Please provide DOIs to all positions on the Reference list.
-When it is possible, please also provide the PMID (ID from the PubMed database) in addition to the DOI – it makes entering the reference list into the reference manager much easier.
+When possible, please also provide the PMID (ID from the PubMed database) and the DOI – it makes entering the reference list into the reference manager much easier.
 If a cited position lacks the DOI, please provide only the PMID.
-If there is also no PMID, please provide direct URL to the published paper (not to a database).
-This includes papers in Chinese or Turkish.
+If there is no PMID, please give a direct URL to the published paper (not a database).

 If you use EndNote software to manage your references, CLICK HERE.